anoma/nspec/docs/arch/integrations/adapters/evm.md

 # Ethereum Virtual Machine Protocol Adapter

-The Ethereum Virtual Machine (EVM) protocol adapter is a smart contract written in [Solidity](https://soliditylang.org/) that can be deployed to EVM compatible chains and rollups to connect them to the a Anoma protocol.
+The Ethereum Virtual Machine (EVM) protocol adapter is a smart contract written in [Solidity](https://soliditylang.org/) that can be deployed to EVM compatible chains and roll-ups to connect them to the Anoma protocol.
 In general, the aim of the protocol adapter is to allow Anoma applications to be run on existing EVM-compatible chains (similar to how drivers allow an operating system to be run on different pieces of physical hardware).

-The current prototype is a **settlement-only** protocol adapter, i.e., it is only capable of processing fully-evaluated transaction functions and therefore does not implement the full [[Executor Engine|executor engine]] behavior.
+The current prototype is a **settlement-only** protocol adapter, i.e., it is only capable of processing fully-evaluated transaction functions and therefore does not implement the full [[Executor Engine|executor engine]] behaviour.

 The implementation can be found in the [`anoma/evm-protocol-adapter` GH repo](https://github.com/anoma/evm-protocol-adapter).